Nay_ho_tze's Medicine Musings

 the BVM, Gram and NHT, late '70's

-“Don’ call her dat,” she ‘scolded’ me in her wonderful broken English.
+“Don’ call her dat,” she ‘scolded’ in her wonderful broken English.
 “She don’ like dat” -

 meaning, such familiarity was disrespectful to the Blessed Mother and to be avoided ...

-i apologized immediately, then brought the conversation back to her eyesight,
+i apologized immediately, then brought the conversation back to my question, and as expected,

-that’s when i knew what to do – i might not be able to draw but i could certainly paint a statue ...
+that’s when i knew what i had to do – i might not be able to draw but i could certainly paint a statue ...

 -NHT